FROZEN

 saucepan over low heat until sugar dissolves - cool.
 Puree

-into simple syrup.
-Mix in Blackberry Liqueur/Schnapps then sparkling
+simple syrup.
+Mix in Blackberry Liqueur/Schnapps then sparkling wine.

-wine.
 Pour mixture into 8” x 8” metal baking pan.
-Freeze mixture
+Freeze mixture until icy

-until icy around edges (45 minutes).
-Use a fork to rake the frozen
+around edges (45 minutes).
+Use a fork to rake the frozen edges toward

-edges toward the center.
+the center.
 Place back in freezer.
-Repeat the raking
+Repeat the raking into the center

-into the center every 30 minutes, until frozen through-about 5 hours
+every 30 minutes, until frozen through-about 5 hours total.
+Cover-keep

 SWEET CAROLINA PEACH FROSTY SANGRIA